joshhartigan/semicircle/README.md

 **contribution 89** - `zx.clj` - Centering the square in the window.

 **contribution 90** - `nested-printer.py` - Print all elements of lists including the elements of nested lists.

+--

+**contribution 91** - `self-raise/*` - A function that raises each element of an array to itself, in multiple languages.